vtex-apps/rfcs/Menu.md

 }
 ```

-Then simply use the `menu`block in their theme, but now in a much simpler way, since a lot of the customisation of individual items will happen via CMS:
+Then simply use the `menu`block in their theme, but now in a much simpler way, since a lot of the customization of individual items will happen via CMS:

 ```jsonc
 {